 Our diamond fly cutting machine allows us to generate precision diffraction gratings and other linear elements on optical elements with contoured diamond shapes.

 We offer a wide range of IR substrates, including Ge, Si, ZnSe, ZnS, ZnS , CaF2, BaF2, GaAs, and Chalcogenide.
 Our IR Optics are available with multiple anti-reflection coating options that can increase durability and improve performance.
+Our selection of optical materials includes high-quality options such as germanium, silicon, zinc selenide, calcium fluoride, barium fluoride, gallium arsenide, and chalcogenide glasses.
+These materials are chosen for their excellent transmission properties across various wavelengths in the infrared spectrum, as well as their thermal and mechanical properties which are crucial for specific applications.

 Infrared optics have applications in a many fields, from high power CO2 lasers, which work at 10.6 μm, to night-vision thermal imaging cameras (MWIR and LWIR bands) and IR imaging.
 They are also important in spectroscopy, as the transitions used in identifying many trace gases are in the mid infrared region.
 We produce laser line optics as well as infrared components which perform well over a wide wavelength range, and our experienced team can provide full design support and consultation.

-The infrared region, between 0.750 and 1000μm (750 – 1000000nm) is often divided into three sub regions: the near infrared, or NIR, between 0.750 and 3μm, the mid-wave infrared (MWIR), between 3 and 30μm, and the far infrared (FIR) from 30 to 1000μm.
+The infrared region, between 0.750 and 1000μm (750 – 1000000nm) is often divided into three sub regions: the near infrared, or NIR, between 0.750 and 3μm, the mid-wave infrared (MWIR), between 3 and 30μm, and the long wave infrared (LWIR) from 30 to 1000μm.
 Your choice of substrate and anti-reflection coating will depend on which wavelength requires prime transmittance in your application.
 For instance, if you are transmitting visible light in the MWIR, germanium may be a good choice.
 For NIR applications, sapphire may be ideal.

 Other specifications you may want to consider in your choice of infrared optics include thermal properties and index of refraction.